lribeiroalves/PyTradeGames/README.md

 pip install -U -r .\requirements.txt
 ```

-Now we have everything we need to run the application, but before that, we must create and populate our database, for that, a few CLI commands were created make things easier.
+Now we have everything we need to run the application, but before that, we must create and populate our database, for that, a few CLI commands were created to make things easier.

 ```shell
 flask create-db